The Invicta Phoenix Rising Series is a one-night tournament featuring eight women.

 - Fighters will be awarded a monetary bonus for finishing their bouts.
 The fastest finisher in the quarterfinal round will pick their opponent for the semifinals based on the three remaining combatants.
 If there are no finishes in the quarterfinals, the semifinal match-ups will again be determined by random draw.

 - All semifinal bouts will be a single, five-minute round.
 Fighters will be awarded a monetary bonus for finishing their bouts.

 - The tournament final will be three, five-minute rounds.
 The winning fighter will be awarded a monetary bonus for finishing the bout.

 - Any winning fighters who are deemed medically unfit to compete in the remainder of the tournament will be replaced by the losing fighter from the same bout.
-If both fighters cannot compete, they will be replaced the by the winner of the tournament reserve bout.
+If both fighters cannot compete, they will be replaced a tournament reserve bout winner.
 If multiple fighters cannot compete, Invicta officials will determine which of the previously defeated fighters will re-enter the tournament.

 - In the event that a fighter misses weight, they will be removed from the tournament.
 Invicta officials will replace the offending the fighter in the tournament with a reserve bout fighter.
 The remaining reserve bout fighter will remain on standby as a potential injury replacement.